esmnext/esmx/examples/docs/src/en/api/core/module-config.md

 >;
 ```

-Object form where keys are export names and values are export configuration values.
+Export object configuration type, where the key is the export name and the value is the export configuration value.

 ### ModuleConfigExportObjectValue